- The User Interface

 The group of green icons in the toolbox are used to quickly access support applications frequently used while performing mission studies.
 From the top, the first three applications evaluate Alignments, Closest approaches, and Nodal crossings of any two bodies that occur within a specified time interval.
 Next is an application that converts between calendar and Julian Dates, and the final icon in the group is the Lambda Lab, an application that allows one to vary the values of the independent variables and immediately observe the effects on the trajectory profile.
 It is a powerful tool for improving initial estimates of independent variables to initiate the solution to the boundary value problem.

 The blue icons in the toolbox deal with the mission definition currently loaded in the user interface.
-From the top, their purposes are to Load a mission from the mission database into the user interface, Save the currently defined mission to the missions database, Update the independent variables to the values at the end of the most recent execution, open Reports of results from the most recent execution, display the orbit and trajectory Profiles of the current mission, and eXecute the mission currently defined in the user interface.
-The red button is used to close MAnE-EP.
+From the top, their purposes are to Load a mission from the mission database into the user interface, Save the currently defined mission to the missions database, Update the independent variables to the values at the end of the most recent execution, open Reports of results from the most recent execution, and eXecute the mission currently defined in the user interface.
+The red button is used to close MAnE v4.0.

 Utilities & Support Tools

-A typical mission analysis involves functionality beyond the realm of trajectory optimization and this additional functionality is provided with several supporting application programs that are delivered as a part of MAnE-EP.
+A typical mission analysis involves functionality beyond the realm of trajectory optimization and this additional functionality is provided with several supporting application programs that are delivered as a part of MAnE v4.0.
 Specific support tools that are presently included are: